Digital Signal Analysis

 The DTest program provides four advanced operational capabilities.

-- Automated analysis of digital signals within authorized frequency ranges: Provided in a separate dedicated DTest program window for GSM, DECT, Bluetooth and IEEE 802.15.4 (ZigBee, ISA100.11a, WirelessHART, MiWi).
+- Automated analysis of digital signals within authorized frequency ranges: Provided in a separate dedicated DTest program window for GSM, DECT, Bluetooth and IEEE 802.15.4 (ZigBee, ISA100.11a, WirelessHART, MiWi), DVB-T and DVB-T2.

 - Signal Classification Analysis Recognition Sub-System (SCARS): Which provides digital signal analysis of all supported communication standards manually or automatically during spectrum scanning.

-- Audio demodulation mode: Audio demodulation for Apco25, DMR and TETRA signals (where encryption is not used) with additional detailed information provided about signals in the audio tuner window.
-(Also includes AM/FM and analogue video PAL, SECAM, NTSC demodulation).
+- Audio demodulation mode: Audio demodulation for Apco25, DMR, dPMR, TETRA, and NXDN signals (where encryption is not used) with additional detailed information provided about signals in the audio tuner window.
+(Also includes AM,FM, LSB, USB and analogue video PAL, SECAM, NTSC demodulation).

 - Digital signal testing and audio/video demodulation during post analysis: Both digital signal testing and audio/video demodulation functions can be performed during post analysis of recorded IQ data, with the IQ Process Pro software application.